-The distribution system is made up of water lines, pumps, hydrants, meters, and storage facilities.
-As of June 2019, there are 2,362 miles of water lines, 18,298 fire hydrants, and 138,993 service meters.
+The distribution system comprises water lines, pumps, hydrants, meters, and storage facilities.
+As of February 2021, there are 2,621 miles of water lines, 17,010 fire hydrants, and 141,290 service meters.
 The system is designed to provide water to customers in accordance with Oklahoma Department of Environmental Quality standards.
-Tulsa distribution system meets or exceeds performance criteria for water quality, pressure and flow.
+Tulsa distribution system meets or exceeds performance criteria for water quality, pressure, and flow.

 While current pipe size and construction standards are adequate, numerous parts of the distribution system are old and/or were built in areas previously outside the city limits and do not meet today's standards.
-The present distribution system contains over 300 miles of waterline that is more than 70 years old, including 100 plus miles of 2-inch diameter waterline, and over 1,200 miles of water line that is more than 40 years old.
+The City has implemented a risk-based Asset Management Plan (AMP) for the distribution system.
 Approximately half of the Tulsa water system consists of cast iron piping.
-Although distribution system integrity is adequate, a disproportionate number of breaks and leaks occur in the legacy 2-inch and 6-inch waterline systems.
+Although the overall distribution system integrity is adequate, a disproportionate number of breaks and leaks occur in the legacy 2-inch and 6-inch waterline systems.
+The AMP prioritizes the replacement of waterlines at a high risk of failure.

-Distribution system priorities include maintenance of existing infrastructure and replacement and rehabilitation of aging waterlines.
 Water main replacement is coordinated with street rehabilitation projects to maximize efficiency and minimize disruption to neighborhoods and businesses.
-Additionally, an ongoing replacement program is underway to upgrade undersized waterlines to improve the level of service, reliability, and fire protection to areas served by legacy systems.
-The major lines in the distribution system and the location of plants are shown on Page 7-19.
+Additionally, an ongoing replacement program is underway to upgrade undersized waterlines to improve service, reliability, and fire protection to areas served by legacy systems.
+The major lines in the distribution system and plants' location are shown on Page 7-22.